 I completed my undergraduate degree in Human Kinetics at the University of British Columbia Okanagan in 2014, with a special focus on health promotion.
 During this time, I had the opportunity to facilitate a community-based health behaviour change program, educating overweight children and their families about nutrition and physical activity.
 This work impressed upon me the complexity of human behaviour, the multi-level factors that influence adoption of and adherence to health behaviours, and the challenges associated with changing behaviour in real-world settings, and led me to pursue and recently complete my Master of Science at UBC under the supervision of Dr. Mary Jung.
 My thesis research comprised an evaluation of the implementation and effectiveness of a school-based daily physical activity policy in elementary schools.
 Cumulatively, these experiences have profoundly impacted my interest in conducting theoretically-informed, community-based research to better understand and promote health behaviour change at an individual and population level.
 As such, I began working as a research coordinator in the POP-PA lab with Dr. Guy Faulkner, assisting with many projects, including the provincial COMPASS and Early Years project.
 If you would like to learn more about my research and interests, please contact me at email@example.com.

 The Pop-PA lab is currently leading the evaluation of a national intervention focused on physical activity and smoking cessation.
 The Canadian Cancer Society, Running Room, and the Public Health Agency of Canada have collaborated to offer a smoking cessation program that is facilitated by learn to run training – Run to Quit.
 Participants in this intervention can train in either an in-person group environment or utilize an online format.
 They are introduced to basic tips regarding run training, while also being given support and information about quitting smoking.
 As they build up their run stamina and work towards a 5km walk or run, participants gradually wean off smoking with the support of the group and other resources provided by the intervention.
-An evaluation of the pilot project was conducted in 2015 and the first full implementation of the program will take place at Running Rooms across Canada in spring 2016.
-The evaluation of this year’s program will examine physical activity and smoking cessation outcomes along with other variables of interest such as the influence of identity, social influence, and belonging to a group and the role these factors play in influencing health behaviours.
+An evaluation of the pilot project was conducted in 2015 and the first full implementation of the program took place at Running Rooms across Canada in spring 2016.
+The ongoing evaluation of this program examines physical activity and smoking cessation outcomes along with other variables of interest such as the influence of identity, social influence, and belonging to a group and the role these factors play in influencing health behaviours.